ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

 - `State`: in some cases, we don't need to pass in state if `Action` errors before touching the state provided.
-In other cases, we utilize `chaintest.NewInMemoryStore()` and even pass in a lambda function to set up our state.
+In other cases, we utilize `chaintest.NewInMemoryStore()` and sometimes even pass in a lambda function to set up our state.
 - `Assertion`: as previously mentioned, `Assertion` is used to check that our state was modified as expected.
 For example, consider the `Assertion` found in